carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 You could add food and drink items as child classes of `MediaItem`.
 However coffee, tea, and pastries don't pass the _is a_ test as media items.
 A scone _is NOT a_ media item.
 So class inheritance isn't a good choice here.

 Instead, you define what it takes to make something *purchasable*.
-For this store, to be purchasable, and item must have a price, and it must be able to represent itself as a string (so it can print on the receipt).
+For this store, to be purchasable an item must have a price.

-Define an **interface** called `Purchasable`, with two methods: `getPrice()` and `toString()`.
-Any item that has these two methods complies with the "contract" established by the `Purchasable` interface, and your store can sell it.
+You're going to define an **interface** called `Purchasable`.
+An interface defines a "contract" of properties and methods that any class implementing the interface *must* define.

-This means that the `MediaItem` that you previously defined must *implement* the `Purchasable` interface, and any new cafe items must also implement `Purchasable`.
+The `Purchasable` interface you write has one method: `getPrice()`.
+You store can sell any item that implements the "contract" established by the `IPurchasable` interface.

 Your shopping cart must now contain "purchasables"; that is, any class that implements the `Purchasable` interface.

 The new class hierarchy looks like:

 ![Class hierarchy](./img/class-hierarchy1.excalidraw.png "Bookstore class hierarchy")

 In the diagram, `Coffee` is the only cafe item defined, but you can add many others, as long as those classes implement the `Purchasable` interface.

 ## Step One: Support the `Purchasable` interface